 The Society has pledged part of its loan book as collateral with the Bank of England, in order to participate in the Bank's Term Funding Scheme (TFS) and Term Funding Scheme with additional incentives for SMEs (TFSME).
 The collateral also provides the Society with access to contingency funding by auction under the ILTR facility (indexed Long term Repo), should the Society require access to additional liquidity.
 Participation in TFS and TFSME provides the Society with a source of funding that diversifies the funding portfolio and reduces the overall funding cost, allowing the Society to optimise mortgage rates for its members.
 Although the loans remain fully owned and operated by the Society, they are reported as encumbered.
-The Society repaid £35m of TFS during January 2020 as part of planned refinancing.
-The Society has drawn £11.5m of TFSME funding during 2020.
+The Society repaid all of its TFS drawings during 2021 as part of planned refinancing.
+The Society has drawn £58.5m of TFSME funding.